optsuite/PLMA/README.md

 | **PLMA ($\boldsymbol{T=200}$)** | **521.83** | **-0.01\%** | 1m18s | **2193.13** | **0.00\%** | 14m1s |

 #### QAPLIB Benchmark
 The following table presents the average performance of different algorithms on the QAPLIB dataset, categorized by instance class.
 The metrics reported include the average optimality Gap and the computation Time (in seconds).
+It can be seen that PLMA achieves a near-zero average optimality gap on QAPLIB while being over 4 times faster than the strong Ro-TS baseline.
 |  | **Ro-TS** | | **SAWT** | | **IPFP** | | **PLMA** | |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |**Class** | **Gap** | **Time** | **Gap** | **Time** | **Gap** | **Time** | **Gap** | **Time** |